 Let's face it, real estate is a high ticket item to buy, sell, trade.

 Haggling over money is a common denominator that rarely is missing in a real estate sale.
 Wanting more than a property is worth or reaching for a house in a price bracket too high to reach comfortably.
+That's one of the top sure fire ways to spoil a perfecting good real estate sale.
 Here are ten more reasons real estate sales don't close.